chrylis/spring_autowired_npe_example/README.md

 Test at http://localhost:8080/mileage/2

-Confusion between upstream and origin : use COMPLET REFS in git commands ( upstream, origin )
+Confusion between upstream and origin : use COMPLETE REFS in git commands ( upstream, origin )